Frequently Asked Questions

 Quick actions on Today +

-Subscriber plans often include one-tap style actions from Today—logging a dose or kicking off a timer without jumping through every screen.
+Family Care includes one-tap style actions from Today—logging a dose or kicking off a timer without jumping through every screen.
 If those shortcuts aren’t visible, your account may be on the free tier.

 How far back can I look? +

 • On the free plan, you get full detail on Today for the last three local calendar days (including today), using your device’s local timezone and calendar dates.
-You can still move the date strip to older days to see where you were in the calendar; for days outside that three-day window, the app keeps you oriented but treats full day-by-day history as a Family feature and shows upgrade messaging when appropriate.
+You can still move the date strip to older days to see where you were in the calendar; for days outside that three-day window, the app keeps you oriented but treats full day-by-day history as a Family Care feature and shows upgrade messaging when appropriate.

-• Family subscribers can scroll much farther—years of calendar history—so long visits or chronic conditions stay visible in the strip.
+• Family Care subscribers can scroll much farther—years of calendar history—so long visits or chronic conditions stay visible in the strip.

 If you hit a limit, upgrading unlocks the full span—see Subscription.